990aa/kivixa/docs/README.md

 This repo contains the Kivixa application, with a web frontend, a mobile app, and a desktop app.

+Kivixa is built with a robust and scalable data layer using Kotlin, Room, and Coroutines, focusing on high-performance data operations, efficient UI state management, and a flexible content model.

 ## Packages

 - `apps/web`: The Next.js web application.